TCES’ work philosophy

 4. The demonstration to pupils who often have significant speech, language and communication needs as barriers to learning that their voices will be heard, and the hope that real and not symbolic pupil voice will reduce the need for pupil behavioural issues as an inappropriate and unconscious form of communication

-The work we do as a community in TCES Group is where most of our success lies.
+The work we do as a community at TCES is where most of our success lies.
 Our school community philosophy must be in the simple but empowering statement: ‘Together we’re stronger’

 Schools Proprietor’s Vision

-As TCES Group CEO and Schools’ Proprietor, my personal vision sees our schools as inclusive, thriving, socially and emotionally healthy communities - this vision is driven by my deeply held belief that human beings thrive in positive environments.
+As TCES' CEO and Schools’ Proprietor, my personal vision sees our schools as inclusive, thriving, socially and emotionally healthy communities - this vision is driven by my deeply held belief that human beings thrive in positive environments.

 - very high expectations